HugoBroudeur/WH40K-List-Builder/README.md

 ## What do I need to know in order to contribute ?

-You don;t need to have any knowledge of warhammer 40k.
+You don't need to have any knowledge of warhammer 40k.
 The concept is quite simple :

 You pick a race from a list.
 Each race has formations.